rbowen/presentations/talking-to-management/slides.md

 * **WHY** is giving back the right thing to do?
 Because you derived good from it, and so should nurture it in return.
-* Note because of a moral obligation, but because of sustainability
+* Not because of a moral obligation, but because of sustainability
 * Your manager loves talking about the supply chain.
 They read an article about SBOMs last month, and have been looking for an opportunity to bring it up in conversation.